Invoice numbering: how to set up a system that satisfies HMRC

 - Gaps in the sequence need to be explainable — a cancelled invoice is fine if you retain it in your records

-There is no requirement to start at 001 or to use any particular format.
-You can use letters, numbers, or a combination.
-The important thing is consistency.
+There's no requirement to start at 001 or use a specific format.
+You can use letters, numbers, or both.
+Consistency matters most.

 Invoice number formats that work

-Here are the most common formats used by UK sole traders and small businesses:
+These are common formats used by UK sole traders and small businesses:

 Simple sequential